Macm91/postGradProblemSolving/README.md

 23. Write a method that rotates a list by k elements.
 You input a value for k that represents how many places in the array you want to rotate by.
 For example, if k is rotated by 2, [1,2,3,4,5,6] becomes [3,4,5,6,1,2].
 Try solving this without creating a copy of the array.
 How many swap or move operations do you need?

 24. Write methods that add, subtract, and multiply two numbers in their digit-array representation (and return a new digit list).
 If you’re ambitious you can implement Karatsuba multiplication.
 Try different bases.
 What is the best base if you care about speed?

+EXTRA
+HackerRanker problem
+write a Degree of an Array where you intake an array. in the array you find the most frequent numbers (deg. of array) find length of the shortest sub array that shares that degree.